subl-tgm/estatsdata/README.md

 docker run -d --name phpmyadminContainer --network asgard -e PMA_HOST=mysqlContainer -p 8080:80 phpmyadmin
 ```
 you can access the phpmyadmin gui at localhost:8080 now and login with you password and the username 'root'
-next you only need to create a new database and run the generator.sql
+next you only need to create a new database and run the generator.sql file located in the sql folder (the estats.sql file in the sql folder is a testfile you can use to see if ur database works it contains INSERT operations with testdata)
+now you can simply clone the git repository on your pc and execute the MySQL.java file (you might have to change line 16 depending on the name of your container)